 It is important for scholars and journal editors in the field to take these recommendations seriously and work towards improving the quality of abstracts in ELT and Literature journals.
 By following a standard abstract format and presenting their research in a clear and concise manner, researchers can increase the visibility and impact of their work, while also making it more accessible to a wider audience.
-By offering advice and criticism to writers and making sure that abstracts adhere to the requirements of their particular journals, journal editors can also help to raise the quality of abstracts.
+Journal editors can also play a role in improving the quality of abstracts by providing guidelines and feedback to authors, and by ensuring that abstracts meet the standards of their respective journals.